the base - day opportunities

 Day Opportunities

-Additionally, we also have our on-site business, the Washclub, committed to providing work based training, employability skills and employing those with learning disabilities and autism.
+Additionally, we have our on-site business, the Washclub, committed to providing work based training, employability skills and employing those with learning disabilities and autism.

 At the base, we provide support for young adults with mild to moderate learning disabilities.
-Please check out our other service “The Hive” for support for individuals with Profound and Multiple Learning Disabilities and complex health needs.
+Please check out our other service (the hive) for support for individuals with Profound and Multiple Learning Disabilities and complex health needs.

 Not just another day centre for adults!